Skip to content

 13. The ceiling and its hole in the dome

-The ceiling of the dome is another curiosity of the Pantheon.
-Once you look up, you will spot the coffered ceiling and the oculus 7.8 meters in diameter.
+The ceiling of the dome is another curiosity.
+Once you look up, you will spot the coffered ceiling and the oculus 7.8 m in diameter.
 This hole in the dome is the most impressive thing in the ceiling.
 Together with the doors, they are the only sources of light and ventilation.

 Here is where it gets juicy: the oculus at the top of the dome is never covered, and rain and snow occasionally fall through it on the floor.
-So what happens when it rains in the Pantheon?
+So what happens when it rains?

 Coffered ceiling